 - 256-bit AES Encryption – a secure, virtually unbreakable encryption protocol for a complete sense of security.

-- Simultaneous connection for up to 7 devices – which is more than some of the competitors, perfect for families and small businesses.
+- Simultaneous connections for up to 7 devices – which is more than some of the competitors, perfect for families and small businesses.

-- Easy-to-use apps – CyberGhost’s VPN apps are quite intuitive and easy to use with tabs for common VPN functions and the best selection of servers for each.
+- Easy-to-use apps – CyberGhost’s VPN apps are quite intuitive and easy to use with tabs for standard VPN functions and the best selection of servers for each.

 - P2P – allows P2P file sharing as well as torrenting.

-Pricing – a CyberGhost plan starts at 12.99 dollars for a one-month plan which is rather steep in order to herd subscribers to their cheaper three-year plan of 2.75 per month which costs 99 dollars come bill time.
+Pricing – a CyberGhost plan starts at 12.99 dollars for a one-month plan which is rather steep to herd subscribers to their cheaper three-year plan of 2.75 per month, which costs 99 dollars come bill time.
 A more reasonable one-year plan comes at 5.99 dollars per month.